List of N Idioms:

 breathe down one’s neck: to pressure someone by watching them closely.

 - I cannot fix your phone with you breathing down my neck like this.
 Please come back in 30 minutes.

-- If you don’t finish your homework early I will breathe down your neck all evening until it is done.
+- If you don’t finish your homework early, I will breathe down your neck all evening long until it is done.

 neck and neck: at the same position or equal.